Kinkakuji Temple

 Kinkakuji Temple – The Golden Pavilion Kyoto

-If you are based in Tokyo and plan to make a trip to Kyoto, then you can find inspiration in our 3-day itinerary for Kyoto and Nara which includes Kinkakuji Temple and other significant temples and shrines in Kyoto.
-It also includes the top sights in Nara – Japan’s first capital – which can easily be reached by train on this same trip.
+If you are staying in Tokyo and plan to make a trip to Kyoto, then you can find inspiration in our 3-day itinerary for Kyoto and Nara.
+The itinerary includes a visit to Kinkakuji Temple and other significant temples and shrines in Kyoto, in addition to the top attractions in Nara.
+Nara was Japan’s first capital, which you can easily reach by train on this same trip.

-To gain more insight into Kyoto’s fabulous temples and shrines – and find out which of them you should include in your Kyoto itinerary – besides The Golden Pavilion, you may also want to read 11 Must-See Temples and Shrines in Kyoto where you will get an introduction to some of the absolute top shrines in Kyoto.
+For more insight into Kyoto’s spectacular temples and shrines — and to find out which ones you should include in your Kyoto itinerary — besides the Golden Pavilion, you can also read 11 Must-See Temples and Shrines in Kyoto where you will get an introduction to some of the absolute top shrines in Kyoto.

-If you need travel tips in general for Japan, you may want to take a look at our Tokyo Travel Guide which gives useful facts about Tokyo and Japan, including what to see & do, accommodation options, price level, climate, transport and safety:
+If you need general travel tips for Japan, you might want to take a look at our Tokyo travel guide, which provides useful facts about Tokyo and Japan (including what to see & do, accommodation options, price level, climate, transport and safety):

 Read next: Would you like a hotel with a Japanese Onsen in Tokyo